 The Company evaluates each of its lease and service arrangements at inception to determine if the arrangement is, or contains, a lease and the appropriate classification of each identified lease.
 A lease exists if the Company obtains substantially all of the economic benefits of, and has the right to control the use of, an asset for a period of time.
 The Company has operating leases for real estate.
 Operating leases with an original lease term in excess of twelve months are included in Other assets and Other liabilities in the Consolidated Balance Sheets.
 Right-of-use ("ROU") assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
-Operating lease assets and liabilities are recognized at the commencement date based on the present value of lease payments.
+Operating lease assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
+The Company uses its incremental borrowing rate to calculate the present value of lease payments.
 Lease terms consider options to extend or terminate based on the determination of whether such renewal or termination options are deemed reasonably certain.
 Lease agreements that contain non-lease components are generally accounted for as a single lease component.